roelfie/spring-boot-2-essential-training/room-consumer/README.md

 - Broker: localhost:5672
 - Management console: http://localhost:15672

-If you start the spring-boot-consumer you will see a new connection appear in the RabbitMQ management console...
+If you start the room-consumer you will see a new connection appear in the RabbitMQ management console.